mitschix/nvim.files/README.md

 The  **^** symbols everywhere are there because of the split and indicates your current focused window.
 Have not found a way to get rid of those. ._.

-## Custom keymappings
-A list of my keymappings can be found at maps.md.
-Some of them are pretty formatted and explained, but since I got lazy the rest is just greped and parsed and may be deprecated (sorry).

 ## Read Repos/dotfiles/posts to find my gems
 + [BrodieRobertson](https://github.com/BrodieRobertson/dotfiles/blob/master/config/nvim/init.vim)
 + [DamianConway](https://github.com/thoughtstream/Damian-Conway-s-Vim-Setup/blob/cbe1fb5b5505e17bd7709669168c367903d94cd4/.vimrc#L1)